Dolphin (emulator): Drop of legacy technologies, accuracy improvements, and 5.0 release (2013–2016)

-Throughout 2014, several features were implemented into Dolphin, including disc loading emulation, native support for GameCube controllers, perfect audio emulation, and bug fixes for problems which had been present since the emulator's earliest days.
+Throughout 2014, several features were implemented into Dolphin, including disc loading emulation, native support for GameCube controllers, nearly perfect audio emulation, and bug fixes for problems which had been present since the emulator's earliest days.
 Memory management unit (MMU) improvements allowed many games to boot and work properly for the first time.
 Improvements towards the emulator also allowed for it to run well on Android using the Nvidia Tegra processor, albeit with minor difficulties.

 In coordination with the developers of the VBA-M Game Boy Advance emulator, support for linking GameCube and Game Boy Advance games was implemented into Dolphin in March 2015.

-On 25 May 2015 – the Dolphin development team announced that they had successfully re-licensed the code base from "GPL-2.0-only" to "GPL-2.0-or-later" in order to improve license compatibility with other free and open-source projects and be able to share and exchange code with them.
+On 25 May 2015, the Dolphin development team announced that they had successfully re-licensed the code base from "GPL-2.0-only" to "GPL-2.0-or-later" in order to improve license compatibility with other free and open-source projects and be able to share and exchange code with them.

 In August 2015, the Dolphin developers announced further improvements with audio and throughout December 2015 the Dolphin project fixed audio issues on TR Wii Remotes.
 Two months later, in February 2016, a Direct3D 12 back-end was mainlined after months of development.

 On 24 June 2016, version 5.0 of Dolphin was released, making various fixes and additions to the emulator.